 As we round out the year, the CX team is working on a few fronts to ensure we properly bridge our current efforts with a clear roadmap to continue building service delivery and customer experience management capabilities into agency operations, in the 2021 President’s Management Agenda and beyond.

 As part of these efforts the team is currently working on an extensive Federal strategy focused on creating the next phase of bolder actions to take to transform public service delivery.
-As part of this engagement, we are developing two customer journey maps focused the ways in which individuals with a disability and individuals surviving a disaster must navigate public services – both life are experiences that involve not just multiple Federal agencies, but multiple levels of government.
+As part of this engagement, we have developed two customer journey maps focused on individuals with a disability and individuals surviving a disaster must navigate public services—both life are experiences that involve not just multiple Federal agencies, but multiple levels of government.
 Through this research, we will highlight and identify areas in which structural, budgetary, legal, cultural, and other barriers are preventing 21 st century service delivery.

 Finally, we’re assessing a range of governance models (from Chief Experience Officers, Heads of Products, or alignment of agencies around critical life events) that could help to provide accountability for the ways in which the public actually experiences government.
 And, we want to continue to update and refine A-11 Section 280, with leading practices in how mature CX and service delivery organizations manage and measure themselves.